-At this point, you should have created your strategic plan.
+At this point, you should have created and implemented your new strategic framework.
 The final step of the planning process is to monitor and manage your plan.

 Update your plan regularly (quarterly and annually).
 Make sure you’re using your strategic plan to inform your shorter-term goals.
 Your strategic plan also isn’t set in stone.
 You’ll likely need to update the plan if your company decides to change directions or make new investments.
 As new market opportunities and threats come up, you’ll likely want to tweak your strategic plan to ensure you’re building your organization in the best direction possible for the next few years.

 Keep in mind that your plan won’t last forever—even if you do update it frequently.
+A successful strategic plan evolves with your company’s long-term goals.
 When you’ve achieved most of your strategic goals, or if your strategy has evolved significantly since you first made your plan, it might be time to create a new one.

-If you’re interested in getting started, learn more about how to connect goals to everyday work with Asana.Create a strategic planning template
+If you’re interested in getting started, learn more about how to connect goals to everyday work with Asana.Wyznaczaj i osiągaj cele z Asaną